How to Find Shopify Stores by App, Payment Method, or Tool

 Our take: For Shopify-specific prospecting with verified contacts, a focused database beats massive generic ones.
 Quality over quantity.

-Finding Stores USING a Specific App
+Finding Stores USING a Specific App, Payment Method, or Tool

 • App partnerships: Find stores using apps that work well with yours